 Critical Care Residency Program

-The resident will be an integral part of a variety of critical care teams at Mount Sinai Beth Israel.
+The resident will be an integral part of a variety of critical care teams at Mount Sinai Medical Center.
 In addition you will sit on critical care committees, participate in cardiac arrest response teams, and facilitate the experiential and didactic education of pharmacy students.

 The PGY-2 year will expand upon concepts mastered during the PGY-1 learning experience and you will grow to become an expert in critical care pharmacotherapy by promoting the safe and effective use of medication regimens.
 Expected areas of competency at the completion of the PGY-2 year include caring for critically ill medical, surgical, neurological, and cardiac patients.
 The PGY-2 resident will also be expected to master concepts including pharmacokinetics, infectious diseases, toxicology, and nutrition.